lloyd/JSONSelect/README.md

     string#"This is a json string\n"

-9. :nth-of-type() is maybe JSONSelect 2
+9. :*-of-type is maybe JSONSelect 2?